How to Visit Iceland on a Budget (Solo Travel Tips)

 11. Buy alcohol from the supermarket

 You are in a mood to drink, and you have already overshot your budget!
-Don’t worry—you do not need too much money to have a good time on your solo trip.
+Don’t worry—you do not need too much money to have a good time on your budget trip.
 Head to the supermarket, and pick up some Vikings beer.
 Also, do not forget to check out the wine section.
 Now that you are sorted on the alcohol part buy some pre-cooked meals.
 Heat them in the microwave, plate them nicely.
 Open the bottle of wine.
 Bon appétit.

 12. Be your own barista